Kex Gill Bypass: History

-In August 2022, the County Council provided another £7.2 million towards the scheme, with a new projected completion date in 2025.
-North Yorkshire County Council deputy leader Gareth Dadd, stated "I wouldn't say I'm pleased to be having to recommend a further £7.2m for the Kex Gill project.
+In August 2022, the County Council provided another £7.2 million towards the scheme, with a new projected completion date in November 2025.
+North Yorkshire County Council deputy leader, Gareth Dadd, stated: "I wouldn't say I'm pleased to be having to recommend a further £7.2m for the Kex Gill project.
 But nonetheless it shows our commitment to major road improvement."
 Clearance of the moorland along the route of the new road is expected to start in December 2022, to avoid the nesting season in the following spring.
+Further delays and problems with poor ground conditions that had been unforeseen, resulted in North Yorkshire Council awarding the scheme a further £11.7 million in May 2025, meaning the expected final cost will be £82.5 million.